Reiney4/Bot-Battlr-/README.md

 # Bot-Battlr-

-This is the Bank-of-Flatiron mini web app, a React application that displays a list of your recent bank transactions, among other features.
+This is the Bot Battlr  app, a React application that displays a list of bots.

 ## Table of content
 * Description
 * Installation requirement